Frequently Asked Questions (FAQ’s)

 What is NSPIRE?

-NSPIRE stands for Native Students Support Program for Inclusion, Resilience, and Education.
-The program was created under the NASSSP grant, which Palomar College was awarded from the California Community Colleges Chancellor’s Office.
+NSPIRE stands for Native Student Support Program for Inclusion, Resilience, and Education.
+This is a state-funded program, created under the NASSSP grant, which Palomar College was awarded from the California Community Colleges Chancellor’s Office.

 Who does NSPIRE serve at Palomar College?